MateuszMielniczuk/arch-linux-snapshots/README.md

 ### Setting up the keyboard layout <a name="setting-up-the-keyboard-layout"></a>

-Use the grep command to find your keyboard layout
+Use the grep command to find your keyboard layout typing your language code

 ```sh
 localectl list-keymaps | grep <your_language_code>
 ```

-Apply keyboard settings
+Apply keyboard settings with command

 ```sh
 loadkeys <language_code>